Here is Michelin-starred chef George Mendes’ guide for his perfect day of eating, drinking, and shopping in Lisbon.

 Rua do Loreto 2, 1200-242 Lisbon

-The Chiado neighborhood is up on a hill, so after breakfast, I take a leisurely stroll down towards the river, to the Cais do Sodre district.
+The Chiado neighborhood is up on a hill, so after breakfast I take a leisurely stroll down towards the river to the Cais do Sodre district.

 MERCADO DA RIBEIRA

 This is an indoor market and food hall.
 The market has produce and tropical fruits from all over Portugal and other parts of the world, collard greens, kale, mountains of different varieties of potatoes, onions, and peppers.
 Down the corridor is the seafood market.
-It is really great to see early in the morning -- in fact, the earlier you visit the better.
+It is really great to see it early in the morning -- in fact, the earlier you visit the better.
 You can kill time walking the stalls and looking at all the varieties of fish.